 How to Get to Haarlem

-By train, Haarlem can be reached in 15 minutes from Amsterdam Central Station; check the NS website for further information.
+By train, Haarlem can be reached in 15 minutes from Amsterdam Central Station.

 If you're feeling really adventurous, why not hop on a bike?
 The bicycle route from Amsterdam Central Station to the Grote Markt, Haarlem's main square, takes about 90 minutes.
 Bicycle rental services are available all over Amsterdam.